ifduyue/linear-algebra/README.md

 _Linear Algebra_ is Free.
 You can use it under the GNU Free Documentation license or  under a Creative Common Share Alike license, at your choice.

 This text has been available online for over twenty five years.
 It has been used in many hundreds of classrooms.
-It can be used either as the main text or a supplement to another text.
+It can be used as the main text or as a supplement to another text.
 It is also widely used for self-study.

 The text is written on LaTeX and associated systems.
 The source is at [GitLab](https://gitlab.com/jim.hefferon/linear-algebra).